 - Upon arrival to Manuel Antonio, it was dark (Sunset ~5:30 pm in October!)

-- Have dinner at Rafeals if it is open (recommend by our hotel staff!)
+- Have dinner at Rafeals if it is open (recommended by our hotel staff!)

 Morning: Manuel Antonio National Park